 4. Using commercial music and just saying it is not yours and giving them credit is not the same as applying for permission to use it – remember all the politicians who got caught out using commercial music for campaign launches and ads?
 You can apply to use commercial recorded music through One Music Australia (OneMusic Australia is a joint initiative between APRA AMCOS and PPCA.
 Now you’ll pay one licence, in one place).
 It can however take a long time (allow up to 12 weeks or more), there is no guarantee you will get permission and their response might well exceed your budget.

 7. Platforms such as Vimeo, YouTube and Facebook have algorithms that will check your uploaded video for sound that matches commercial music tracks.
-Your video will be removed if it is found not to have the correct licence/credited the origin.
+Your video’s audio may be silenced, or the video will be removed if it is found not to have the correct licence/credited the origin.
 And it can happen as soon as you upload it – it’s that fast!

 8. Be careful that ‘free’ music offered on some of the big video platforms such as YouTube may only license the music for use by your film on that platform – if you also want cinema/TV/festival distribution or to also distribute it on another platform, the music might not be covered by that licence.